JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/volumetric-billboard/billboards.md

 Previously, I talked about how for this project, it does not make a lot of sense to work with Vulkan due to the nature of the algorithms on this project.
 But this is the only exception: here we are rendering 200 to 125 drawcalls per eye, per frame.
 On OpenGL, the cost of the drawcall can start to make a difference; end that can be mitigated with the use of instancing.

 But here, I decided not to implement this (yet).
 Since the cost of the amount of drawcalls can be intuited on the "Not looking" perspective.
 If I have time, I will come back to this with this changes.

+## Future work
+There are multiple things that we can take from the results, and this implementation, apart from the instancing, or using a lower level API with lower overheads per drawcall.
+On the original paper they describe the use of bounding shapes in order to reduce the amount of fragments to be shaded.
+This shapes are more tightly fitted to the volume in question, and can be done manually and procedurally.
+One problem